 The Requirements Development process area includes three specific goals.
 The Develop Customer Requirements specific goal addresses defining a set of customer requirements to use in the development of product requirements.
 The Develop Product Requirements specific goal addresses defining a set of product or product-component requirements to use in the design of products and product components.
 The Analyze and Validate Requirements specific goal addresses the necessary analysis of customer, product, and product-component requirements to define, derive, and understand the requirements.
 The specific practices of the third specific goal are intended to assist the specific practices in the first two specific goals.
-The processes associated with the Requirements Development process area and those associated with one another.
+The processes associated with the Requirements Development process area and those associated with the Technical Solution process area may interact recursively with one another.
 [PA157.N111]